 How is VEAP responding to COVID-19?

-- Suspending ride services.
+- Suspended ride services to and from the pantry.
 Food delivery is available to seniors, participants with disabilities, as well as anyone who lives in our service area and is unable to find transportation.

-- Requiring staff and volunteers to wear face coverings/masks and maintain at least 6 feet of distance from each other while working (more on our August 2021 mask policy here).
+- Requires staff and volunteers to wear face coverings/masks and maintain at least 6 feet of distance from each other while working (more on our August 2021 mask policy here).

-- Encouraging drive-through food recipients to wear masks.
-However, drive-thru recipients are not required to wear a mask in order to receive services.
+- Encourages drive-through food recipients to wear masks.
+However, drive-through recipients are not required to wear a mask in order to receive services.

 Who makes decisions around COVID-19 safety at VEAP?